aaqiao/LLRFLibsPy/README.md

 | `rf_sim`      |Simulate the RF cavity response in the presence of RF drive and beam loading.|
 | `rf_sysid`    |Identify the RF system transfer function and characteristic parameters.|

+## Installation
+The `LLRFLibsPy` package should be installed to your Python environment.
+Follow the steps below:
+- Clone this repository to your working folder.
+- Check out the tag you want to install, or directly install the head (may contain debug code).
+- In the top folder where the `setup.py` is stored, execute the command below to make the installation.
+    ```
+    pip install .
+    ```

 ## Disclaimer (see the **LICENSE** file)
 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE